 b.
 Social Distancing.
 Keep at least two metres apart wherever possible

 c.
-Use a Face Mask when in public places
+Use a Face Mask when inside public places

 Additionally: everyone should observe any special rules for particular events or circumstances which are continually being updated.
 For the latest information these are definitive and reliable sources.

 · the BBC News App